 Worldbuilding and Organization

-This is not close.
-NovelCrafter's Codex is in a different league from LivingWriter's story elements.
-The structured database, the AI integration, the ability to define custom element types - it all adds up to a worldbuilding system that can handle even the most complex fictional universes.
-LivingWriter's organizational tools are adequate for straightforward projects but thin for anything with deep lore.
+This one is not close.
+NovelCrafter's Codex operates in a different league from LivingWriter's story elements.
+A structured database, AI that reads it during generation, and custom element types together handle even the densest fictional universe.
+LivingWriter's tools are fine for straightforward projects and thin for anything with deep lore.

 Winner: NovelCrafter, decisively.